SHahd-Ibrahim-Rezq/Calculator/README.md

 # 📱 Flutter Calculator

-A sleek, functional, and user-friendly calculator app built with Flutter. 🚀
+🚀 A beautifully designed, highly functional, and incredibly user-friendly calculator application created using the Flutter framework.
+This app is perfect for anyone looking for a reliable and efficient tool for performing calculations.
 ---

 ## ✨ Features & Skills